 Nosa Eke is a platform agnostic writer/director working in traditional and interactive storytelling.
-She was chosen for the Soho Theatre Writers Lab and then attended the National Film and Television school, receiving a scholarship from the Royal Television Society and Sky while studying.
+In 2014, she was chosen for the Soho Theatre Writers Lab and then attended the National Film and Television school.
 At the NFTS, Nosa finished her digital series ‘The Grind’.
 It went on to screen at Underwire Festival and East End Film Festival among others, as well as the Sony Pictures Entertainment studios in LA, Picturehouse Central and Genesis Cinema.
 Her past shorts include ‘Moments Before Goodbyes’ and ‘Two Scoops’, the latter of which was shortlisted for Robert Rodriguez’s Keep Moving competition.